akazukin5151/kpxhs/README.md

 3. `stack build` (compile)
 4. `stack install` (move binary to `~/.local/bin/`)

+## Manual

+The manual is not installed automatically.
+You can do it manually using `cp docs/kpxhs.1 ~/.local/share/man/man1/kpxhs.1`.
+Alternatively, view the rendered markdown online in https://github.com/twenty5151/kpxhs/blob/master/docs/kpxhs.1.md

 # Configure (optional)

 - Hint: run `kpxhs --write-config` to generate the default config for further editing